oracle-livelabs/security/data-safe/sqlfw/sqlfw.md

 6. From the navigation menu, select **Oracle AI Database**, and then **Autonomous AI Database**.

-7. Click the name of your database.
+7. Change to your compartment, if needed, and then select the name of your database.

 8. On the **Autonomous AI Database** page, from the **Database actions** menu, select **Database Users**.

-9. On the **APP_USER** tile, click the three dots, and select **Edit**.
+9. On the **APP_USER** tile, select the three dots, and then select **Edit**.

 10. In the **Password** and **Confirm Password** boxes, enter a database password for `APP_USER`.

-    Note: The password must be 12 to 30 characters and contain at least one uppercase letter, one lowercase letter, and one number.
+    The password must be 12 to 30 characters and contain at least one uppercase letter, one lowercase letter, and one number.
 It cannot contain the double quote (") character or the username "admin".

-11. At the bottom, enable **Web Access**.
+11. At the bottom, enable **Web access**.

+    Note: It's included in the toggle for **REST, GraphQL, MongoDB API, and Web access**.

    ![Enable web access](images/enable-web-access.png "Enable web access")

 12. Click **Apply Changes**.

-13. To the right of the URL in the `APP_USER` tile, click the **Open in new tab** icon.
+13. To the right of the URL in the `APP_USER` tile, select the **Open in new tab** icon.

     The sign-in page for Database Actions is opened in a new tab.

 14. Sign in as `APP_USER` and enter the password.

-15. Click the **SQL** tab.
+15. Close any dialog boxes, and then select the **SQL** tab.

 16. Close any tip dialog boxes.

-17. On the worksheet, enter the following, and then click the **Run Statement** button:
+17. On the worksheet, enter the following, and then select the **Run Statement** button:

     ```text
     <copy>SELECT FIRST_NAME, LAST_NAME, EMPLOYEE_ID FROM HCM1.EMPLOYEES;
     </copy>
     ```

-18. On the worksheet, enter the following, and then click the **Run Statement** button:
+18. On the worksheet, enter the following, and then select the **Run Statement** button:

     ```text
     <copy>SELECT LOCATION_ID, STREET_ADDRESS, CITY FROM HCM1.LOCATIONS ORDER BY LOCATION_ID;
     </copy>
     ```

-19. On the worksheet, enter the following, and then click the **Run Statement** button:
+19. On the worksheet, enter the following, and then select the **Run Statement** button:

     ```text
     <copy>SELECT LOCATION_ID, CITY FROM HCM1.LOCATIONS WHERE LOCATION_ID='1000';
     </copy>
     ```

-20. Return to the **Autonomous AI Database | Oracle Cloud Infrastructure** tab.
+20. Return to the **Autonomous AI Database | Oracle Cloud Infrastructure** browser tab.

-21. From the navigation menu, select **Oracle AI Database**, and then **SQL Firewall** under **Data Safe - Database Security**.
+21. From the navigation menu, select **Oracle AI Database**, and then select **SQL Firewall** under **Data Safe - Database Security**.

-22. Click the name of your target database.
+22. Select the **Target summary** tab, and then select the name of your target database.

-23. Click the SQL collection for `APP_USER`.
+23. Select the **SQL collections** tab, and then select the SQL collection for `APP_USER`.

+    The **SQL collection** page opens.

-24. To stop the SQL workload capture of allowed SQL statements, click **Stop**, and wait for the status to change to **COMPLETED**.
+24. To stop the SQL workload capture of allowed SQL statements, from the **Actions** menu, select **Stop**, and then wait for the status to change to **Completed**.

     The SQL collection is created for `APP_USER`.

 ## Task 4: Deploy the SQL Firewall policy for APP_USER

-1. On the **SQL collection details** page, click **Generate firewall policy**.
+1. From the **Actions** menu, select **Generate firewall policy**.

     A firewall policy is created, but not yet enabled (deployed).
-Notice the status of the policy is set to **Disabled**.
+Notice that under **Enforcement information**, the status of the policy is set to **DISABLED**.

-2. Scroll down and review the collection of SQL statements on the allow-list.
+2. Select the **Unique allowed SQL statements** tab, and then review the collection of SQL statements on the allow-list.

-    Note: Database Actions adds additional SQL statements to the allow-list automatically.
+    Database Actions adds additional SQL statements to the allow-list automatically.
 The SQL statements that you just collected also have additional code inserted, which you can ignore.

-3. To deploy the SQL Firewall policy for the `APP_USER` user, click **Deploy and enforce**.
+3. To deploy the SQL Firewall policy for the `APP_USER` user, select **Deploy and enforce**.

-    The **Deploy SQL Firewall policy** dialog box is displayed.
+    The **Deploy SQL Firewall policy** panel opens.

 4. Select the following options:

     - Enforcement scope: **SQL statements only**
     - Action on violations: **Block and log violations**
     - Audit for violations: **Off**.
-Note: If you select **On**, the audit trail for your target database must be started.
+If you select **On**, the audit trail for your target database must be started.

     *Be sure to select these options carefully!*

-5. Click **Deploy and enforce**.
+5. Select **Deploy and enforce**.

    ![Deploy SQL Firewall policy dialog box](images/deploy-sql-firewall-policy.png "Deploy SQL Firewall policy dialog box")